 Bio-resistance is another often-overlooked strength.
 Vinyl does not support the growth of mold or mildew.
 In damp environments like basements or outdoor storage, organic substrates may rot, but PVC labels remain inert and hygienic, preserving the information they carry.

-Salt spray resistance is critical for coastal logistics and offshore drilling equipment.
+Salt spray resistance is critical for coastal logistics and offshore drilling equipment in demanding conditions.
 Vinyl is impervious to the corrosive effects of salt air.
 This durability ensures that logistics tracking numbers remain scan-capable throughout transoceanic shipments.

 Despite performance benefits, PVC poses significant challenges in standard recycling infrastructure.
 The specific gravity of PVC is higher than that of water, causing it to sink in float-sink separation tanks.
-Unfortunately, PET (polyethylene terephthalate) bottle flakes also sink, leading to contamination.
+Unfortunately, PET (polyethylene terephthalate) bottle flakes also sink, leading to contamination where labels also cause issues.

 When a PVC label enters a PET recycling stream, it degrades at a much lower temperature than PET requires for processing.
 This degradation releases acids that yellow the recycled PET plastic and cause brittleness.
 Even minute amounts of PVC contamination can render a large batch of recycled PET unusable for high-quality applications.